 Excerpt from Part Two: Nature, by Emily Dickinson¹

 The local quilt shop imported a cheery line of batiks.
 I couldn’t resist the hexagon design or the pink fabric with spattered squares seeming to glimmer over the fabric.
-While many of the shop’s clientele are focused on more traditional patterns and fabrics, I decided to make a modern honeycomb quilt² with the new batiks.
+I decided to make a modern honeycomb quilt² with the new batiks.

 I completed the piecing and sewing the rows a few weeks ago.
-The last step is the shop owner quilting a meandering flower and honeybee pattern, then I’ll be binding the edges of the quilt.
-I’ll post the fully completed quilt over the next couple of weeks.
+The last step is the shop owner quilting a meandering flower and honeybee pattern, then I’ll be binding it.

 #quilt, #honeybee, #honeycomb, #hexagon, #batiks, #emilydickinson, #sciencefair, #julieherman, #jaybirdquilts, #ohiostarquilts